rightjs/rightjs-docs/docs/en/docs/dom/element.md

     get(String name) -> String value or null if empty

 Reads an element attribute.
-Returns null if the attribute is not set
+Returns null if the attribute is not set.

     // <div id="div" title="some title"></div>